Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 turned into a really long post about how I got here.
 I think that is important.
 I need people to understand *why* I use the things I do because that is wildly more important than what I actually use.
-So, without further adieu, here is what I'm using for development today and how I've got it set up.
+So, without further ado, here is what I'm using for development today and how I've got it set up.

 ### Software